racarvajal/Pipeline_RG_z_ML/README.md

     ../../Catalogs/

-Description of most files and folders can be seen in files_naming.txt.
+Description of most files and folders can be seen in `files_naming.txt`.
 Plots and images are not included in this repository.